dehero/mwscr/README.md

 - [`data/users.yml`](data/users.yml) - information about project contributors in `YAML` format;
 - [`data/locations.yml`](data/locations.yml) - list of game locations in `YAML` format.

-### Documents

-For convenient viewing of the project data, any changes in the repository result in regeneration of [`docs`](docs) documents in `Markdown` format.
-All documents are linked for easy navigation between them and for quick creation of Issues for specific posts.

 ### Additional files